Tarak Ridge, Mariveles, Bataan

 TARAK RIDGE

 Trees started to clear and I saw the view of Bataan and Corregidor Island.
 We finally stepped foot on Tarak Ridge.
-The wind was so strong, all light materials can be blown off easily.
+The wind was so strong, that all light materials could be blown off easily.
 We tried to pitch our tent there, but the wind proved hard for us and the ground was too hard for the peg to go through.
 We then decided to pitch it somewhere else to avoid any accidents.

 Tarak Ridge - Mariveles, Bataan

-SUMMIT
+MT.
+TARAK’S SUMMIT

 The next day, we ate our breakfast and some of us continued to reach the summit while the others were left behind to break camp.
 The wind was still strong at the ridge and it was hard to pose beside a cliff, but still, we managed to take some pictures.